General Masters

 • Nine foundational subjects that are core to all specialisations of the degree.
 The foundational subjects are the eight subjects indicated in Year 1 of the table plus the Embedded Systems Design subject, which together provide you with a solid foundation from which to specialise.

-• Six core electrical engineering subjects in Year 2 that provide you with in-depth knowledge for the core areas of the discipline.
+• Six core subjects in Year 2 that provide you with in-depth knowledge for the core areas of the discipline.
 These subject build upon the foundations of electrical engineering.

-• Six elective subjects to explore your interests and develop expertise across any of our specialisation areas.
+• Four elective subjects in Year 3 to explore your interests and develop expertise across any of our specialisation areas.

-• An individualised capstone project that is an outlet for all the expertise you have developed, described in more detail below.
+• An individualised capstone project that is an outlet for all the expertise you have developed.

-• A selective subject that focuses on professional skills development, described in more detail below.
+• A subject that focuses on professional skills development.

-To find out more about the electives subject, read the descriptions for subjects that are core to each of our specialisation: Autonomous Systems, Low-Carbon Power Systems, Communications and Networks, Electronics and Photonics.
+Find out more about elective subjects on the pages for each of our specialisations: Autonomous Systems, Low-Carbon Power Systems, Intelligent Networks and Communications, Electronics and Embedded Systems, Business, and Artificial Intelligence.

 Core to all specialisations is the year-long capstone project that is completed in teams of 3 or 4.
 Through the capstone project you and your team develop solutions to an unsolved problem.
 The project is tailored to your interests, ranging from: research and development projects proposed by our world-class academics; to multi-team projects that partake in international and local competitions; to innovative projects proposed by you.
 See the handbook entry for further details.